waynelloyd/homebrew-system-updater/README.md

 **Available Options:**
 - `-i, --interactive` - Interactive mode with prompts (default is auto-yes)
-- `--skip-system` - Skip system package updates
+- `--skip-os-updates` - Skip system package updates
 - `--skip-snap` - Skip snap refresh (Linux only)
 - `--skip-flatpak` - Skip Flatpak updates (Linux only)
 - `--skip-pip` - Skip pip package updates
 - `--skip-vim` - Skip Vim plugin updates
+- `--skip-tmux` - Skip tmux plugin updates (TPM)
 - `--skip-omz` - Skip Oh My Zsh update (macOS only)
 - `--macupdater` - Enable MacUpdater for Mac applications (macOS only, opt-in)
 - `--skip-firmware` - Skip firmware updates (Linux only)
 - `--skip-docker-pull` - Skip docker-compose pull
 - `--skip-docker-prune` - Skip docker system prune
 - `--service-restart` - **Fedora/RHEL only**.
 Automatically restart services detected by `dnf needs-restarting` without confirmation.
 If not set, you will be prompted to confirm service restarts (y/n).

+**Failure summary behavior:** The script now collects failures and issues encountered during individual tasks and prints an "ISSUES / FAILURES" section at the end of the run.
+If any failures were recorded the script will exit with a non-zero exit code so you can detect problems in automation.

 ## Examples